Raff1987/Programming-and-Scripting-Project-2018/README.md

 I noticed from the start of the course that anything above simply code my laptop would be slow when returing a answer.
 In some cases it was over a minute.
 This hampered my work as I was sometimes unsure if the program had crashed or it was still computing.

 My day to day job in not in data or computing so this project was a challenge for me and it was difficult to get momentum as i had to constantly go back to the basics coding lessons to refresh.
 Halfway through the project I changed the way I approached it.
-I spent thirty minutes( if possible)be e project as well as going back over the previous lessons.
+I spent thirty minutes( if possible) a day on parts of the project as well as going back over the previous lessons.
 This was a major improvement over the two day a week I was trying to complete.
+I feel like if I stopped using any length of time I would quietly forget the basics so I plan on keeping some sort of work up after the subject finsihes.

 ## References